Home » Family Violence Battery

 The most common felony FVA charges are: Aggravated Assault (FVA) and Aggravated Battery (FVA).

-What you think is just an argument can turn into something much more.
-Who knows what happened?
-A neighbor may hear raised voices and call the police.
-The police arrive and decide an argument ensued and so someone must be arrested for domestic violence.
 Domestic violence charges in Georgia carry serious consequences when not addressed immediately.
-If you have been charged in Georgia with a domestic violence or family violence offense, it's imperative to contact us to defend your case.
+If you have been charged in Georgia with a domestic violence or family violence offense, it’s imperative to contact us to defend your case.

 You have rights, and we are here to uphold your rights and defend any allegations made against you.
-Call us at (770) 249-4405 to schedule a free consultation today.
+Call us at (770) 600-1271 to schedule a free consultation now.

 Domestic Violence/Family Violence in Georgia